Skip to Content

 So much of it goes to waste in the gut pile.
 Or, in commercial butchering operations, the less than acceptable cuts of meat are utilized to make dog food and other domesticated animal kibbles.

-My grandmother, who was born in the 40s, remembers her mom preparing heart, liver, and even lamb brains for supper.
+My grandmother, who was born in the 40s, remembers her mom preparing beef hearts, livers, and even fried lamb brains for supper.
 Why don’t we utilize these portions anymore?
-While I’m not so sure I can wrap my head around eating fried lamb brain, that doesn’t mean I shouldn’t try new things and attempt to not let the animals we harvest and eat die in vain.

-The second purpose it served was, of course, feeding our family.
-If you’ve never tried deer heart, you’re missing out.
+If you’ve never tried venison heart, you’re missing out.
 It rivals backstraps in taste and really doesn’t need marinades.
-Just a simple pan-fry with some seasoning and it’s absolutely delicious.
+Just a handful of ingredients and a simple pan-fry and it’s absolutely delicious.

 How to Cook Deer Heart